 - Of all the Imperial family, Claudius' brother Germanicus never treats him with anything but kindness and compassion.

 - Agrippina the Elder, the wife of Germanicus, likewise treats Claudius with respect, treating his grief at Germanicus' death as no less than her own.

 - "Go on playing the fool, Claudius".
-This is a twin moment, both for Claudius, who treats the woman who has scorned and humiliated him with kindness and love in her dying days, and for Livia.
+This is a twin moment, both for Claudius, who treats the woman who has always scorned and humiliated him with kindness and love in her dying days, and for Livia.
 She finally comes to realise that her bumbling grandson is perhaps the smartest of the bunch, and repeats Pollio's lesson, urging Claudius to survive for his own sake as well as for hers.

 - Any happy moment Claudius has, which are few and far between, especially as the fate of Rome and his family sink further despite his efforts.

-- Pretty much every scene between Claudius and Augustus, standing out from his family Augustus happily openly loves his grandson (not even caring to much or blaming the boy when Claudius's disabilities ruins his point of a speech trying to get several nobles to marry so to father better children for Rome) and is the only one not to underestimate him.
+- Pretty much every scene between Claudius and Augustus.
+Standing out from most of his family, Augustus openly loves his grandson (not even caring too much or blaming the boy when Claudius's disabilities ruins his point of a speech trying to get several nobles to marry so to father better children for Rome) and is the only one not to underestimate him.
 Even in Claudius's final hallucination, amongst the others more cynical and uncaring speeches to him, Augustus alone happily congratulates him on his successes and becoming emperor as he suggested he might all those years earlier.